Uruguay Safety Guide

 Medium Risk

 Every summer, Uruguay's Atlantic and Río de la Plata coastline drowns tourists who didn't know the rip.
-Storms and swells yank swimmers out; locals watch the same beaches claim the unfamiliar again.
+Storms and swells yank swimmers out.
+Locals watch the same beaches claim the unfamiliar again.

 Road Safety